chance2021/lab24-helm-deployment/README.md

    kubectl argo rollouts promote my-service-dev-hello-world -n my-service-dev
    ```
 5. Port-forward to the service to see the HTML page served by the updated image.
    The landing page includes a `Current version` banner plus a reminder to edit something under `apps/my-service/app/` (for example, `index.html`)—change that text, push to GitHub, and watch a new rollout happen end-to-end.
+If your push doesn’t touch that directory the workflow’s change-detection step will exit early and skip the build.

 If anything fails, inspect the workflow pod logs (`argo -n cicd logs -w <workflow-name> -s build-image`), and double-check that your secrets and template parameters match your fork and GHCR repository.